isokissa/pico-wf/README.md

 not polute any other directory with files.
 Therefore, find php cli directly from lampp directory: "/opt/lampp/bin/php"

-For convenience, include /opt/lampp/bin/ into PATH (the same is also done in setup.sh):
+For convenience, include vendor/bin and /opt/lampp/bin/ into PATH (the same is also done in setup.sh):

-    PATH=$PATH:/opt/lampp/bin/
+    PATH=$PATH:./vendor/bin/:/opt/lampp/bin/

 To initialize the development environment, do: